Sergio Garcia calls for Spain to 'be more together'

 "The only thing I can say is what I feel," Garcia told CNN's Living Golf show, putting his hands to his heart.

-"As a Spaniard, I think that there's [already] so many bad things happening in the world, it feels wrong to separate each other," added the 37-year-old, who was speaking to CNN anorth of Barcelona near Girona.
+"As a Spaniard, I think that there's [already] so many bad things happening in the world, it feels wrong to separate each other," added the 37-year-old, who was speaking to CNN north of Barcelona near Girona.

 'Touchy subject'